garatc/BitUnlocker/README.md

 bcdedit /store BCD_modded /enum all
 ```

-In the output, find the entry whose description is **"Windows Recovery"** and which contains `ramdisksdidevice` / `ramdisksdipath` entries.
+In the output, find the device options entry whose description is **"Windows Recovery"** and which contains `ramdisksdidevice` / `ramdisksdipath` entries.
 Note its GUID, then:

 ```bat
 bcdedit /store BCD_modded /set {GUID} ramdisksdidevice boot